TastSong/CrazyCar/README_en.md

 :hammer:The game uses QFramework, easy to expand

+:foggy:Using the URP Render Pipeline

+:blue_book:The resource hot update method is Addressable

+:video_game:Adopt Unity's new version of Input System, support a variety of controllers

+:alien:Robot

 :sunrise: Support avatar and equipment resource hot update

 :rocket: On the login page, you can switch the single-machine mode with one click

 :car: You can buy and wear avatars and racing cars

 :computer: You can use this client on **Windows**、 **Android** and** IOS** devices

 :earth_asia: Support for multiple languag,Multiple languages can be created in one click with **translateeditor. cs**

 :page_facing_up: Personal information page, record personal achievements

-:video_game:  Time trial and multiplayer competition two modes
+:gemini:Time trial and multiplayer competition two modes

 :roller_coaster: Route planning function, custom route